midnightntwrk/midnight-architecture/proposals/0009-forks.md

 ## Proposed Changes

+It is an important consideration and guiding principle, that after the proposal is implemented, certain properties are held:
+- separation of ledger and consensus
+- keep ledger transaction validation a pure function
+- keep ledger state evolution a pure function
+- keep different ledger versions oblivious of each other

 ### Protocol

-At this moment there is no proposed protocol.
+At this moment there is no detailed protocol.
 Partially - because a big part of protocol definition falls under governance and incentives.

 Nonetheless, there is a set of identified desired properties, which seem to indicate the direction:
 - no federation or single party holding governance keys - this removes issues and risks related to selecting the parties, as well as managing very sensitive key material.
 It also seems to reduce legal risks for potential parties involved